 Hello friends, In this blog post(Difference between OSI and TCP-IP Model) I am going to let you know about the differences between OSI and TCP-IP Model – OSI vs TCP-IP.

-Inside this blog post(Difference between OSI and TCP-IP Model), we will go through What is the difference between TCP and IP?
+In this blog post(Difference between OSI and TCP-IP Model), we will go through What is the difference between TCP and IP?
 Which is older TCP IP or OSI?
-What is the TCP IP model explain in detail?
+What is the TCP IP model explained in detail?
 What are the advantages of the TCP IP model over the OSI model?
 What are the differences between the OSI and TCP IP models?